How to Install Wall Tile

 Installing wall tile is a four-stage process involving surface prep, layout, applying adhesive and tiles, and grouting the tiles.
 Surface prep and choosing an adhesive are based on the tile location, while the other aspects are more or less standard for every job.
 Simple tile applications, such as backsplashes, are reasonable for most builders to tackle, but specialty jobs, like complex shower walls or steam rooms, are best left to tile contractors.

 Preparing the Surface

-Wall tiles can be installed over drywall and plaster, but in wet areas they should be installed over cement backer board, or cementboard.
-Cementboard is not waterproof (water and water vapor can pass through it), but it does not break down if it gets wet, like drywall and plaster do.
+Wall tiles can be installed over drywall and plaster, but in wet areas, they should be installed over cement backer board or cementboard.
+Cementboard is not waterproof (water and water vapor can pass through it), but it does not break down if it gets wet, as drywall and plaster do.
 Make sure that the surface is clean, smooth, flat, and dry.
 If the wall is painted, it's a good idea to sand the surface prior to installation.

 Creating a Layout

-Begin the tile laout by finding the center of the wall, then use a level to create intersecting vertical and horizontal layout lines.
-Test-fit a full horizontal row and vertical column of tiles along the lines to see how the tiles fit the area.
-Adjust the layout lines as needed for the best apperance.
+Begin the tile layout by finding the center of the wall, then use a level to create intersecting vertical and horizontal layout lines.
+Test-fit a full horizontal row and a vertical column of tiles along the lines to see how the tiles fit the area.
+Adjust the layout lines as needed for the best appearance.
 Remember to include spaces for grout joints when testing the layout.

 Choosing and Applying Adhesive